 2. Clean the surface

-Furthermore, hard to weld metals always need a clean surface to reduce the risk of failure, and cast iron always has impurity problems.
+Furthermore, hard-to-weld metals always need a clean surface to reduce the risk of failure, and cast iron always has impurity problems.
 Oil and other contaminants may cover the surface.
 Because cast iron is porous, oil can penetrate the surface.

 If the casting has absorbed oils, acetone, and similar products will not be effective.
 Use a mild brake cleaner that does not contain chlorine.
 The welding heat and ultraviolet rays convert chlorine to hazardous gases.

 Read the product’s description to verify that it is not chlorinated and the how-to-use instructions.
-Also, this Weldpundit article on how to protect yourself from welding fumes and gases will be helpful.

 The trade-offs of nonchlorinated products are that they are more expensive and very flammable.